Truck Company Liability and Insurance Coverage

 Under federal law, motor carriers must maintain certain minimums of financial responsibility through insurance plans or financial securities.
 These amounts will cover victims’ damages in the event of trucking company liability.
 In addition, Arizona law makes it mandatory for all drivers (commercial truckers included) to maintain at least the minimum amount of insurance coverage at all times.
 The driver’s individual insurance plan might kick in if he/she is individually liable for the collision.

-Who to Contact in a Truck Accident Claim?
+Who Should I Contact in a Truck Accident Claim in Arizona?

 The more you learn about commercial trucking accidents, the more you’ll realize just how intricate and complex these personal injury claims can be.
 Dealing with federal motor carrier laws isn’t easy; neither is navigating the web of rules around insurance requirements.
 Help from a team of personal injury attorneys who specialize in Phoenix trucking accidents can lift the burden of litigation from your shoulders after an Arizona truck crash.